Dr Andrew Logan Wellington Eye Centre

 Ectasia

-Ectasia is the term used to describe a rare but serious complication which can occur after having laser eye surgery.
-This is a condition in which the cornea develops progressive bulging and distortion, and results in deterioration in vision.
+Ectasia is a condition in which the cornea develops progressive bulging and distortion, and results in deterioration in vision.
+This condition is a serious complication of laser eye surgery, but it is rare.

-Laser eye surgery involves removing small amounts of corneal tissue to reshape the cornea, and this causes slight weakening of the cornea.
-Most corneas have enough strength to not be adversely affected by this small reduction in strength, but some corneas have an underlying weakness which predisposes them to develop ectasia.
-In most, but not all cases, these “weaker” corneas can be detected by testing carried out during the laser assessment and laser eye surgery can be avoided.
+Laser eye surgery involves removing small amounts of corneal tissue to reshape the cornea, and this causes a slight weakening of the cornea.
+Most corneas are strong enough to not be adversely affected by this reduction in thickness.
+But some corneas have an underlying weakness, predisposing them to develop ectasia.
+These “weaker” corneas can usually be detected by testing carried out during the laser assessment.
+If a cornea is found to be too weak, laser eye surgery is avoided.

 How can you avoid complications from laser eye surgery?